 The Authority receives State appropriations and funds from the issuance of State of Maine bonds to provide loans under revolving loan programs.
 The amounts held could be returned to the State of Maine if the State required the return of that funding as a result of program termination or modification.
 The obligation to return the funds is identified on the balance sheet as a long-term liability, as the return of funds is not anticipated within the next year.
-These program funds increased by \$2.8 million, or 6.0%, during the fiscal year. \$2.4 million of this rise originates from increases to undisbursed funds in the Waste Motor Oil Disposal Site Remediation program.
-Waste Motor Oil Remediation fees are used to pay debt service costs of the program bond.
+These governmental program funds decreased by \$6.5 million, or 13%, during the fiscal year with the redemption of outstanding Waste Motor Oil revenue bonds on October 1, 2019.